S. Rajaratnam Endowment – ASEAN Community Forum

 The above goals are in principle shared and understood by ASEAN at the institutional level, but limited at the community and grassroots levels.
 It remains to be seen whether peoples of ASEAN know about them, really understand and share what is being envisioned and captured in the ASEAN 2025.
 As pointed out in ERIA report (2015), there are two distinctions of ASEAN identity, i.e. institutional identity and communal identity.
 The former is reflected by all ASEAN institutions, programmes and initiatives, and processes; while the latter is about peoples’ participation in the initiatives and processes, and about the sentiments of the “we feeling”, the “ours feeling” and “we are in this together”.
 Nevertheless, as stated above, the disconnection between these two identities unfortunately remains a challenge.

 Responding to such challenges, the ASEAN Foundation has been mandated to perform as a platform to forge more people-to-people engagement outside the circles of the inter-governmental institutions.
-In this regard, through the support from S. Rajaratnam Endowment, the ASEAN Foundation will be organising three S. Rajaratnam Endowment - ASEAN Community Forums, within the period of March 2017 – April 2018, that all aim to assist in narrowing the gaps between ASEAN’s institutional identity and ASEAN’s communal identity.
-The Forums will not only evolve around forging people-to-people engagement, but it will do so in a manner that will also contribute concretely to the ASEAN’s key issues and blueprints that matter for the well-being of the ASEAN peoples.
+In this regard, through the support from S. Rajaratnam Endowment, the ASEAN Foundation has organised three S. Rajaratnam Endowment - ASEAN Community Forums, within the period of March 2017 – April 2018, that all aim to assist in narrowing the gaps between ASEAN’s institutional identity and ASEAN’s communal identity.
+The Forums not only evolved around forging people-to-people engagement, but it has done so in a manner that also contribute concretely to the ASEAN’s key issues and blueprints that matter for the well-being of the ASEAN peoples.

-The forum targets participants from Civil Society Organisations (CSOs) which are one of the primary stakeholders of ASEAN.
-Their involvement is central to ensure that the ASEAN integration/community building process benefits all as well as to get the genuine feeling and sentiments of ASEAN peoples towards the implementation of ASEAN 2025.
+The forum targeted participants from Civil Society Organisations (CSOs) which were one of the primary stakeholders of ASEAN.
+Their involvement were central to ensure that the ASEAN integration/community building process benefits all as well as to get the genuine feeling and sentiments of ASEAN peoples towards the implementation of ASEAN 2025.